Aldaviva/DryerDuty/Readme.md

 - [PagerDuty account](https://www.pagerduty.com/sign-up/) (the [free plan](https://www.pagerduty.com/sign-up-free/?type=free) is sufficient)
 - Clothes dryer
     - [Kenmore 500 series 11065102310 240V 26A electric dryer](https://www.searspartsdirect.com/model/32k35liyt3-000582/kenmore-11065102310-dryer-parts)
-    - The door light must be working for this program to detect when the door is opened, so you must replace the bulb if it has burned out
+    - The door light must be working for this program to detect when the door is opened, so you must replace the bulb if it has burned out.
-    - Make sure you use the OEM-style [E12 incandescent door light bulbs](https://www.amazon.com/dp/B07XNPL2RW) instead of [LED replacements](https://www.amazon.com/dp/B08K32T7Y2), because the LEDs don't draw enough current to be easily detectable
+    - Make sure you use the OEM-style [E12 incandescent door light bulbs](https://www.amazon.com/dp/B07XNPL2RW) instead of [LED replacements](https://www.amazon.com/dp/B08K32T7Y2), because the LEDs don't draw enough current to be easily detectable.
 - Current sensor circuit [(DigiKey shared cart)](https://www.digikey.com/short/8288b5q3)
     - [YHDC 60A voltage output current sensing clamp transformer](https://www.digikey.com/en/products/detail/seeed-technology-co-ltd/101990064/5487440) to non-invasively measure the motor current and output a proportional voltage in the range [0,1] V
     - [YHDC 5A voltage output current sending clamp transformer](https://www.digikey.com/en/products/detail/seeed-technology-co-ltd/101990058/5487435) for the door light current which is much less than the motor current